KpwnZ/Bug-report-feature-request-for-SimpleLS-2/README.md

 - [ ] Better burning in protection.
 - [ ] Show battery infomation with AOD mode.
 - [x] More unit of measurement for Step Count Widget.
-- [ ] Quick unlock for devices with FaceID.
 - [x] Improve the animation for AOD Watch Style.
 ### Support
 - [x] NextUp support.